openlegacy/openlegacy-public-hub-demos/mainframe-cics/insurance/README.md

 ## Run No Code

-- Go to nocode JSON  [account-cics-nocode.json](./resources/docker/policy-cics-nocode.json) and update the project name and api key.
+- Go to `resources\docker` nocode JSON  [account-cics-nocode.json](./resources/docker/policy-cics-nocode.json) and update the project name and api key.

-- Run the docker compose file [docker-compose.yaml](./resources/docker/docker-compose.yml) using the following command: `docker-compose up -d`
+- Go to `resources\docker` and run the docker compose file [docker-compose.yaml](./resources/docker/docker-compose.yml) using the following command: `docker-compose up -d`

 ## Open API